 Pre School Rules

-§ If your child is to be collected by anyone other than the parent or guardian, the Pre School must be notified, i.e. phone Pre School, advise staff, use your child’s code word, or fill in a “child collection form”
+- If your child is to be collected by anyone other than the parent or guardian, the Pre School must be notified, i.e., phone Pre School, advise staff, use your child’s code word.

-A registration fee is due for all children including funded children.
+- A registration fee of £35 is due for all children including funded children.

 If you have a three year old child, funding is available from the term after your child becomes three.
-Funding is also available to 2 year olds subject to application to the local authority.
+Funding is also available to 2 year olds subject to application to the local authority, and an additional 15 hours through the government childcare scheme.
 The grant is available for up to 15 hours per week.
-You are responsible for paying the Pre School for any sessions, which are not covered by the nursery grant scheme. (i.e. holiday scheme weeks)
+You are responsible for paying the Pre School for any sessions, which are not covered by the nursery grant scheme (i.e. holiday scheme weeks).

 From January to July we have a waiting list for extra sessions, so you may not be able to use all of your 15 hours at our pre-schools.
 You may however, use any remaining hours at other Ofsted approved groups